ArtNetAudioPlayer/ANetPlayerSource/README.md

 > [!NOTE]
 > This version will no longer be supported.
 >
-> Art Net Audio Player 2 coming soon!
+> Art Net Audio Player 2 is come!
 >
 [pervu.github.io/projects.html](https://pervu.github.io/projects.html)
 ---